 Giving feedback can be hard.
 No one likes being the bad guy in the conversation, but you don't have to be.
 It gets easier when you don't leave your employees to figure out mistakes on their own.

 When giving effective feedback, don't just tell your staff that they are doing something wrong, but offer solutions.

 Work together to devise solutions instead of barking orders at them.
 Lead the conversation with bulleted lists of what they can do to improve and add them to an employee development plan.

 Establishing an effective feedback system is not a day's work.
 However, with consistency in the above practices and positive reinforcement, you can experience better results in your organization over time.

 Create the feedback system of your dreams with Zavvy's 360 feedback software.

 - Ready-to-use feedback cycle templates designed by qualified learning scientists using research-based best practices.

 - A highly customizable 360° feedback builder, allowing you to build feedback and performance review processes according to your specific needs.

-Book a free 30-minute demo to see how to craft the best feedback system that enhances your organization's productivity.
+📅 Book a demo to see how to craft the best feedback system that enhances your organization's productivity.